josh-frank/kometa/README.md

 python3 kometa.py encode data.csv "stop spying on me" password output.csv
 ```

-The output file is byte-for-byte the same length as the cover.
+The output file is the same character length as the cover.
 Whitespace is preserved exactly.

 ---